tammo-v/astro-platform-starter/src/pages/index.md

 ## Device-Rooted Trust

 Symbolic Computing is developing a suite of patents that define the substrate of digital trust.
-This framework replaces passwords, tokens, and certificates with secure, hardware-backed proofs that operate consistently across all domains of authentication.
+This framework moves beyond passwords, tokens, and certificates, introducing a consistent device-based approach to authentication across all domains.

-Our current work focuses on authentication, spanning:
+Our current work focuses on authentication in:

 - **Networks** (Wi-Fi and enterprise access)
 - **Peer-to-peer connections** (Bluetooth, NFC, UWB)
 - **IoT devices** (consumer and industrial)
-- **Physical access** (cars, homes, enterprises, hotels)
+- **Physical access** (cars, homes, enterprises, hospitality)
-- **Web services** (reciprocal authentication at the handshake)
+- **Web services** (online interactions between users and platforms)
-- **Accounts** (device-based identity for consumers and enterprises)
+- **Accounts** (identity management for consumers and enterprises)
-- **Checkout** (an OS-level shopping basket consolidating purchases and subscriptions)
+- **Transactions** (purchases, subscriptions, and fulfillment)
-- **Service-to-service** (mutual proof between APIs and backend systems)
+- **Service-to-service** (trust between backend systems and APIs)

 Each patent stands on its own but also contributes to a unified architecture for trust.